Skip to Content

 Modifying Your Time-Sharing Arrangement in Florida

-While the allocated custody arrangement may be suitable for the time being, there is no way to know whether or not it will serve the child's, and parents', best interests in the future.
-For this reason, both parents are afforded the opportunity to seek a modification when a significant, lasting and unanticipated change in circumstances has rendered the current arrangement impractical.
+While the allocated custody arrangement may be suitable for the time being, there is no way to know whether or not it will serve the child's and parents' best interests in the future.
+For this reason, both parents are allowed to seek a modification when a significant, lasting, and unanticipated change in circumstances has rendered the current arrangement impractical.

 When would I have grounds to request a custody modification?

-As mentioned earlier, you must be able to show that a significant, lasting and unanticipated change in circumstances has taken place in order to seek a child custody modification from the court.
+As mentioned earlier, you must be able to show that a significant, lasting, and unanticipated change in circumstances has taken place to seek a child custody modification from the court.

 While a new arrangement can be worked out amicably between the parents, it may be necessary for one to file a "Supplemental Petition to Modify Parenting Plan / Time Sharing and Other Relief" when the other has objected to a modification.

-In doing so, they would be required to show that one or more of the following circumstances has rendered their current time-sharing plan impractical:
+In doing so, they would be required to show that one or more of the following circumstances have rendered their current time-sharing plan impractical:

 • The child's living environment has become unsafe